By guest blogger Carla Dobson-Elliott.

 Holidaymakers often enjoy a beer of an evening and why not.
 On this island there are many excellent lagers to be had.
 Those wanting a real flavour of Sri Lanka should consider local brands such as Olé, Lion and Elephant, who also offer an eclectic range of colonial style soft drinks including ginger beer and cream soda.

-Learn more about the beaches, festivals, natural wonders and cultural delights of Sri Lanka
+Learn more about the festivals and cultural delights of Sri Lanka on our group tours.